raykim1996/lab01-toolbox-functions/README.md

 # Puzzles

-Do your best to replicate the following:
+Do your best to replicate the following graphics: